Cramer Hall, Room 004DC

 Milwaukee, WI 53233

-Human Performance Assessment Core (HPAC) is an innovative, self-sustaining and state-of-the-art lab for assessment of health and fitness for clinical and athletic populations.
+Human Performance Assessment Core (HPAC) is a state-of-the-art, fee for service lab for assessment of health and fitness for clinical and athletic populations.
 We have services for novice to elite athletes, coaches and scientists.
 HPAC's resources are available for researchers and individuals throughout the greater SE Wisconsin region.
 Past clients include subjects for a stroke research study as well as physiological testing for Olympic hopefuls.

-Administratively housed in the Exercise Science program, HPAC's mission is to expand collaboration across colleges/programs such as Exercise Science, Physical Therapy, Biomedical Engineering, Athletics, Nursing, Employee Wellness and Marquette Medical and Sports Clinics.
+Administratively housed in the Marquette University Exercise Science Program, HPAC's mission is to collaborate across colleges/programs such as Physical Therapy, Biomedical Engineering, Athletics, Nursing, Employee Wellness, and Marquette Medical and Sports Clinics and across town (the Medical College of Wisconsin, with UW-Milwaukee, and the community).

 We offer a variety of services to assess health and fitness to guide your training and support lifestyle changes.